apiaryio/api-blueprint/README.md

 # API Blueprint
 ### API Design for Humans
 API Blueprint is a documentation-oriented API description language.
-A couple of semantical assumptions over the plain [Markdown](http://daringfireball.net/projects/markdown/).
+A couple of semantic assumptions over the plain [Markdown](http://daringfireball.net/projects/markdown/).

 API Blueprint is perfect for designing your Web API and its comprehensive documentation but also for quick prototyping and collaboration.
 It is easy to learn and even easier to read – after all it is just a form of plain text.